 Stockholm is a small city scattered with captivating sites, world-famous restaurants, and a buzzing nightlife scene.
 Take ambling walks along tranquil waterfronts, jump on a boat to the next island, or choose to take the accessible metro system to see the Stockholm’s top attractions.

-Map of Stockholm’s top neighborhoods
+Stockholm’s top neighborhoods

 Whether you stay in chic, upscale hotels, spend a weekend in a designer hotel, or perhaps a week on the water in one of the city’s eccentric houseboat hotels, the accommodation options in Stockholm are varied and plentiful.
 Each area has its own unique charm, style and culture, so here is a guide to some of the best places to stay in Stockholm including the city’s most attractive areas.

 Swirling Norrmalm is a modern business district which comes fully packed with a bustling city life.
 Commercial, contemporary, and great for those who love a spot of shopping, there are plenty of sites for visitors to explore; including the cutting-edge architecture of the Kristallvertikalaccent glass obelisk building and the central landmarks of the Hötorget Buildings.
 Not just about urban modern life, Norrmalm is also where you can find the Royal Opera, St. Jacob’s Church, and the ornate Sweden House.

 Big international hotel chains make up many of the hotels in this district and offer a high standard of service; they are also within walking distance of most of the top amenities.
 Staying in this central area is perfect for those who want to be downtown amid the vibrance of city life It is also great for travelers who only have a couple of days to see what the city has to offer.

 Norrmalm Central Train Station and access to the T-Centralen metro makes visiting the various other top areas of Stockholm speedy and straightforward.